 Arizona claims thirteen species of rattlesnakes, more than any other state.
 In the deserts, rattlesnakes are most active from March to October-but they are known to bask in the sun every month of the year.
 The most commonly seen snakes are the Western Diamond-backed, Mohave, Black-tailed, and Sidewinder.
 I personally have spotted a Western Diamond-backed and a Sidewinder on my property.
-Both were re-located by firefighters from Golder Ranch Fire District.
-Adam Jarrold, Acting Chief with GRFD reported responding to nearly 3,000 snake calls district wide for 2021.
+Both were relocated by firefighters from Golder Ranch Fire District.

-When I asked Anne-Marie Braswell, Community Relations Manager for Golder Ranch Fire District, why snakes are attracted to our communities, she replied with a better question: "They were here first so I suppose we should be asking 'Why are we attracted to their community.'"
+When I asked Anne-Marie Braswell, Community Relations Manager for Golder Ranch Fire District, why snakes are attracted to our communities, she replied with a better question: "They were here first so I suppose we should be asking 'Why are we attracted to their community."
 She continued, saying to eliminate water from your yard.
 "Snakes are attracted to pools, fountains, bird baths, etc. Snakes are also attracted to rodents.
 Keep a tidy yard in order to minimize the risk of pack rats or other rodents using any piles of brush or debris as a den."